magento/merchdocs/src/quick-tour/customer-retention.md

 :  [Create coupons codes]({% link marketing/price-rules-cart-coupon.md %}) for social media, email, or print campaigns.
 You can incorporate coupon codes into any design you like.

 Newsletters
-:  Stay in touch with current customers who’ve opted to receive [newsletters]({% link marketing/newsletters.md %}).
+:  Stay in touch with current customers who've opted to receive [newsletters]({% link marketing/newsletters.md %}).
 You can create as many newsletter templates as you want.

 RSS Feed
 :  When [RSS feeds]({% link marketing/rss-feed.md %}) are enabled, subscribers of each feed automatically receive alerts about any additions to products, specials, categories, and coupons.
 A link to all RSS feeds that you publish is provided in the footer of your store.